 Why Should we Talk About Hand Fetishes?

 Up until recently, I didn’t know all that much about hand fetishes until I got LOTS of comments on my YouTube videos.
 As it turns out, hand fetishes (at least for people that subscribe to my channel) are fairly common.

 Surprisingly, according to research, hand fetishes are some of the least common fetishes, with foot fetishes being one of the most common.
 Nonetheless, body part fetishes are very prevalent, making up about 33 percent of all fetishes, according to studies.

-I actually have a sneaking suspicion that more people have hand fetishes than they think.
-Hands might be very arousing to you, but perhaps you haven’t realized that it’s the hand itself that’s very erotic and arousing to you.
+I actually have a sneaking suspicion that more people get sexual pleasure from hands than they think.
+Hands might give you arousal, but perhaps you haven’t realized that it’s the hand itself that piques your sexual desire.

 A Lot of People Misunderstand the Term “Fetish.”

 Your girlfriend might have a closet packed with shoes.
 She might crack the joke, “I have a total shoe fetish!”
 Your average American lady that owns shoes does not actually have a shoe fetish.

 In other words, you NEED this object or scenario in order to experience sexual pleasure and reach orgasm.